ccnmtl/compiled3/content/articles/collab-video-frameio.md

 {{< figure
     caption="The old way of sharing video feedback" src="/img/assets/jh-fio-comp-img2.jpg"
-    alt="A spreadsheet with multiple table columns for comments, time-stamps, to demostrate the cumbersome, error-prone way of sharing video feedback." class="bordered" >}}
+    alt="A spreadsheet with multiple table columns for comments, timestamps, to demostrate the cumbersome, error-prone way of sharing video feedback." class="bordered" >}}

 This is exactly where we’ve found an elegant solution.
 [Frame.io](https://www.frame.io/) allows a